Emerging Market Funds

 The developing countries are mainly characterized by low per capita income, lack of industrialization, dependence of agricultural produce, low agricultural produce, disguised unemployment, low productivity, use of labor intensive technology and huge population.
 Thus to overcome the slow development and promote industrialization they need funds which are invested through the Fund Managers after analyzing the risk to return ratio and the country’s prospective growth and potential.

-Benefits: From Investor Point of View
+Emerging Market Funds: From Investor Point of View

-Thus the potential to grow is huge in this kind of economy which is growing compared to developed ones.
+Thus the potential to grow is huge in this kind of economy which is growing at faster pace compared to developed ones.
 Hence the return on investment can be very high from these types of investments.
 However the risk is also high as developing countries are observed to suffer from political or social turmoil which may not be conducive for the investment.

-Emerging Funds: India’s Perspective
+Emerging Market Funds: India’s Perspective

 India is a developing economy and one of the leading emerging markets of the world.
 However it is not only a region which attracts investment from other countries but investors from here invest in other emerging markets of the world.